 A data catalog is a metadata management tool that companies use to inventory and organize the data within their systems.
 The business goal of a data catalog is to empower your workforce so they can get more information from your data investments, gain better data insights as a whole, and make smart decisions quickly.

-To accomplish this goal, a data catalog needs to create and manage collections of data and the relationships among them in your organization and provide a unified view of the data landscape to data producers (e.g. data engineers, data stewards) and data consumers (e.g. data scientists, data analysts).
+To accomplish this goal, an enterprise data catalog needs to create and manage collections of data and the relationships among them in your organization and provide a unified view of the data landscape to data producers (e.g. data engineers, data stewards) and data consumers (e.g. data scientists, data analysts).
 These collections include tables and columns of a database, business glossary terms, analysis, and reports from BI dashboards.
-A key takeaway is that managing relationships should be the bread and butter of a data catalog.
+A key takeaway is that managing relationships should be the bread and butter of data catalog tools.
 That is where knowledge graphs come in.

 Why data catalogs should be powered by knowledge graphs